ocd-scm/ocd-meta/README.md

 ## Status

 The first milestone release `1.0.0-M1` is now out which runs the demo tutorial on the wiki on both openshift online pro and minishift.
-There will be `1.0.0-SNAPSHOT` releases until we have finished the cut-over of our live apps tbat are currently parallel running on OCD.
-The current focus is on getting chatbot notifications working to inprove thr DX (developer experience).
+We have now cutover over more than half of our production applications at uniqkey.eu onto OCD.
+The current focus is on migrating the remaining applications and fixing a few small issues before cutting the 1.0.0 release.